DevExpress-Examples/asp-net-mvc-grid-upload-excel-file-using-upload-control-and-display-data-in-grid/Readme.md

-# Grid View for ASP.NET MVC - How to upload an excel file using an upload control and display the file's data in the grid
+# Grid View for ASP.NET MVC - How to upload an Excel file using an upload control and display the file's data in the grid
 <!-- run online -->
 **[[Run Online]](https://codecentral.devexpress.com/t449148/)**
 <!-- run online end -->